tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 We will need a few API functions to handle GitHub authentication and [Preview Mode](https://nextjs.org/docs/advanced-features/preview-mode).
 With Next.js, any functions in the `pages/api` directory are are mapped to `/api/*` endpoints.

-We've created a few [scripts](https://github.com/dwalkr/hygen-next-tinacms-github) to **help generate the required files**.
+Using the code generator [Hygen](https://www.hygen.io/), we've created a few [scripts](https://github.com/dwalkr/hygen-next-tinacms-github) to **help generate the required files** for this step.
 From the terminal, run:

 ```bash
 npx hygen-add https://github.com/dwalkr/hygen-next-tinacms-github